IBM/comanche/README.md

 # comanche
 Framework for user-level compositional storage systems development.
-See https://github.ibm.com/Daniel-Waddington/comanche/wiki for information.
+See [wiki](https://github.com/IBM/comanche/wiki) for more information.

 HowTo
 -----